Eneida M. Silva, PHD

 Autism Spectrum Disorder Evaluations

-Autism spectrum disorder (ASD) is a disorder of brain development characterized by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.
-ASD can be associated with intellectual disability, problems with motor coordination and attention as well as physical health issues such as sleep and gastrointestinal difficulties.
-Autism seems to have its genesis in very early brain development, but the most apparent signs of autism tend to appear between 2 and 3 years of age.
-One of these signs is that the child may have acquired language, only to lose it several months later.
-Dr. Silva’s practice assesses Autism Spectrum Disorder using the most updated evaluation instruments in order to most accurately assess this increasingly prevalent syndrome and be able to get children into treatment as early as possible, since early intervention is crucial.
+Autism Spectrum Disorder (ASD) is a disorder of brain development characterized by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviors.
+ASD can be associated with an intellectual disability, problems with motor coordination, attention, and physical health issues, such as sleep and gastrointestinal difficulties.
+Autism seems to originate during the very early stages of brain development, with the most apparent signs of autism tending to appear between 2 and 3 years of age.
+One of these signs is the child having acquired language, only to lose it several months later.
+Dr. Silva’s practice assesses Autism Spectrum Disorder using the most updated evaluation instruments to accurately assess this increasingly prevalent syndrome.
+This allows children to enter into treatment as early as possible since early intervention is crucial.